-Take a look at our app advisory and trade and construction courses on Xero U too.
+Take a look at our app advisory and trade and construction courses in Xero learning too.
 They’ll give you the information you need to start your app advisory journey and help you with recommending apps to your clients.
 With three levels of advisory you can choose the course that’s right for your practice.

 If you haven’t already, make sure you set up your listing in the advisor directory.
 This will put your practice in the spotlight and make it easier for small businesses to find you.
 To get listed, you’ll need to set up in Xero HQ, maintain Xero bronze partner status, and have at least one Xero-certified staff member.

 Xero's advisor directory

 From there, you can enhance your listing through geo-tagging and updating client information in the Explorer tab in Xero HQ.

 Search results are based on the location of your practice as well as the locations of clients you service.
 For example, if you’re based in Launceston but have clients in Hobart, you’ll appear in the Hobart search results.
 And you’ll appear higher based on the number of partner points you have for clients in the search area.
 As this is based on geo-tagging, it’s essential that your clients’ physical addresses are listed in Xero.